Inertia-Lighting/lua-additions/README.md

 -- luaAdditionsTestsWereSuccessful: true
 ```
 Any errors will be outputted to the console.
+Any PRs that improve the test coverage of the library will be appreciated.

 ## Development
-To assist with developing this library, you can use Rojo.
+To assist with developing this library, you can use [Rojo](https://rojo.space/).
 ```
 rojo serve
 ```